cse110-sp23-group1/cse110-sp23-group1/specs/adrs/052523-When-To-Save-Custom-Fortunes-To-LocalStorage.md

 ## Validation

-This decision was discussion and agreed upon by the whole team during the weekly meeting and
+This decision was discussion and agreed upon by the whole team during the weekly meeting and in the sprint channel in Slack.